 That’s also true with geothermal heat pumps.
 An initial survey is conducted to see if the site is suitable, then there’s substantial groundwork or drilling to install the loop.
 They are often recommended as an efficient solution for new builds and large open plots.
 Installation in well-developed urban areas can be challenging.

 Now that you’ve had the opportunity to read about some of the key features and consider some of the best heat pumps on the market, you may have lingering questions.
 It’s a complex area, so it would be understandable if a few questions remained.
 The following answers to some of the most common queries may help.

 Q. What are heat pumps?

 A heat pump is a low-energy way of providing both heating and cooling.
-They can be used for the whole house or a single room, and to provide hot water or heat your pool.
+It can be used for the whole house or a single room and to provide hot water or heat your pool.